This article takes you through the process of running an analysis in MindBridge, from initial system setup to completing the analysis.

 If you wish, you can import settings from another engagement.
 This can be useful in a situation where you are creating a new engagement for a new year and you would like to use information from a prior year's engagement.
 The following information and settings will be copied over:

 - Prior period data (if it was in the engagement)

 - Fill in the details regarding your engagement from a planning perspective

 The process of creating an analysis involves the following key steps:

-- Click on Verify Mapping to verify all the mapping
+- Select Verify mapping to verify all the mapping.

-- Account Code: this Account Code should line up to the Account Code in your Custom Account Grouping
+- Account code: this Account Code should line up to the Account Code in your account grouping

-In order for GL to be uploaded into MindBridge, the following columns are required:
+In order to import the general ledger into MindBridge, the following columns are required: